Show / Hide Table of Contents

 Dispose()

-Call this when finished using the settings.
-Saves now if need, and stops autosaving.
+Saves now if need, and releases used resources.
+In the future will not save or reload.
 Don't need to call if the settings are used until process exit.

 Dispose(bool)